FDonovan98/portfolio/pages/ReflectiveJournal.md

 tile_order: 3
 ---
 <h2>11/11/22 - 18/11/22</h2>
 I began collecting reference for my next module, planning to develop an environment that could also be submitted for GiG Rising Star.
-My current idea is a desecrated church, pulling reference from abandoned churches, occult rituals as portrayed by hollywood more than real life, and style reference from environment artists for Runescape.
-I love their style and am planning to apply there upon graduation so seems sensible style my work after theirs.
-I've gathered a large reference board to pull from, probably larger than strictly needed, but it means I can have to resort to web searches less than I otherwise would, speeding up my process.
+My current idea is a desecrated church, pulling reference from abandoned gothic churches, occult rituals as portrayed by hollywood more than real life, and style reference from environment artists for Runescape.
+I love their style and am planning to apply there upon graduation so seems sensible to style my work after theirs.
+I've gathered a large reference board to pull from, probably larger than strictly needed, but it means I have to resort to web searches less than I otherwise would, speeding up my process.

-Been working on my environment concept, starting an initial concept in Maya, getting it exported super early into UE5 to do a lighting pass to start to get an idea for the atmosphere I want to portray, as well as the broad shapes, as seen in the leftmost photo.
+Working on my environment concept, I starting an initial blockout in Maya, getting it exported super early into UE5 to do a lighting pass to start to get an idea for the atmosphere I want to portray as seen in the leftmost photo.
 After more iterations I was happy with how my rough blockout was looking (middle photo), so have now moved into zBrush to start doing a more detailed blockout, the start of which can be seen in the rightmost photo.
 I decided to switch to zBrush for this as I want to try the zModeller brush, mostly because it has live booleans and I really enjoy the workflow they enable.
 Having spent a day starting to get my head around it, it's exciting and promising, I'll need longer to see but I may actually prefer it over Maya for hard surface, it feels closer to Blender which is positive.

 <div class="box alt">
 	<div class="row">